ltabis/electron-dev-environment/README.md

 ### Plug backend and frontend code

-Their is an example using the IPC in this repository.
+There is an example using the IPC in this repository.
 Check out the **preload.ts**, **index.ts** and **renderer.ts** files to see how they communicate.

+You can find more in [Electron's API](https://www.electronjs.org/docs/api/ipc-main).

 ### Change the preload script

 In the preload file, you have complete access to Node's and Electron's APIs.
 It is usefull when you want to expose a little part of both APIs to the renderer processes.
-Watch out, has it can lead to create vulnerabilities in your app (XSS and RCE).
+Watch out, has it can lead to vulnerabilities in your app (XSS and RCE).

 I recommend you to only expose the ```send()``` and ```on()``` methods of the ipcRenderer.
 You will then be able to send data to the main process that has access to Electron's and Node's APIs to do the backend work.